OurDigitalWorld/hocrmod/README.md

 <img src="https://github.com/OurDigitalWorld/hocrmod/blob/main/misc/mj0029.jpg?raw=true" width="30%" height="30%">

-There is an [open issue](https://github.com/tesseract-ocr/tesseract/issues/3446) on this sort of scenario and it may be sorted out within the core program.
-The main program here, _hocrmod.py_, is a simple python script that uses some [OpenCV](https://opencv.org/) tricks to detect missing regions and has several options:
+There is an [open issue](https://github.com/tesseract-ocr/tesseract/issues/3446) on this sort of scenario and it may be sorted out within the _Tesseract_ itself.
+The main program here, _hocrmod.py_, is a simple python script that uses some
+[OpenCV](https://opencv.org/) tricks to detect missing regions and has several options:

 ```